 You could be forgiven for thinking that nothing good ever came from the words “website audit“.
 An audit usually implies scrutiny, interference and evaluation.
-We tend not to enjoy these things in our business affair.
-They have a habit of raising their hair on the back our necks.
+We tend not to enjoy these things in our business affairs.
+They have a habit of raising the hair on the back of our necks.
 However, an audit isn’t always something to be feared and dreaded.

 In many cases, they can even help to make our lives and our operations better.
 Website audits, are an excellent way for you to ensure that your website is living up to its full potential.